Old Town is San Diego’s vibrant, historic center.

 Pop in for a spot of tea in Heritage County Park.

-Heritage County Park is a little pocket of charm straight out of a fairytale, nearly eight acres of restored Victorian houses.
+Heritage County Park is a little pocket of charm straight out of a fairytale, with nearly eight acres of restored Victorian houses.
+It’s one of my favorite places in San Diego, let alone near the top of the list of what to see in Old Town.

-All of the homes you’ll see here have been moved from elsewhere, saved from likely destruction or private purchase.
+All the homes you’ll see here have been moved from elsewhere, saved from likely destruction or private purchase.
+This is where you’ll find San Diego’s first synagogue, Temple Beth Israel.
+The synagogue was incorporated on that site back in 1887.

-My favorite is the Bushyhead House, likely thanks to its name, but also because the former owner was a newspaper owner who had marched the Trail of Tears as a 6-year-old.
+My favorite is the Bushyhead House, likely thanks to its name, but also because the former owner was a newspaper owner who had marched the Trail of Tears as a six-year-old.

-For some added fun and continued charm, pop into the Coral Tree Tee House in the historic McConaughey House.
+For some added fun and continued charm, pop into the Coral Tree Tea House in the historic McConaughey House.

 They serve a traditional tea time, complete with little sandwiches, scones, and a variety of unique teas and tea blends.
 Reservations are highly recommended and available by calling 619-291-5464.